Shelter from the Storm

 A house cannot feel like home without a good roof.
 The roof protects your home and everything in it.
 Roof replacement can feel like a daunting task, but the alternative is worse.
 Everything in life becomes more stressful when you’re worried about the roof over your head.

 The lifespan of a roof is around 20 years.
-EC Roofing has installed roofs on a few Catonsville homes that last up to 25 years before needing to be replaced, but this is rare.
+EC Roofing has installed new roofs on a few Catonsville homes that last up to over 30 years before needing to be replaced, but this is rare.
 If you are interested in potentially getting a roof replacement, it’s important to find a company with experience and an excellent reputation.
 The life of your roof can vary depending on the weather, past maintenance, and other factors.
 There are many signs that a roof needs to be replaced.
 Most warning signs are visible to the naked eye if you know what to look for.
 These are a few of the signs that a roof needs to be replaced:

 - The warranty for your shingles has expired.